Geek-ab/Student-Management-System-/README.md

 # proj1
-student management system using c++,oops
+Using Fundamentals of c++ and oops,i created a student management system.